-Hawthorne berries are high in antioxidants and famously used in western herbalism to support heart health.
-The Chinese use hawthorne berries for stagnant digestion, making them a great addition to this digestive blend.
+Hawthorn berries are high in antioxidants and famously used in western herbalism to support heart health.
+The Chinese use hawthorn berries for stagnant digestion, making them a great addition to this digestive blend.

 Hibiscus (Hibiscus sabdariffa)

 Hibiscus has a tart flavor and give a pink to red color to this blend.
 Hibiscus has traditionally been used to support healthy blood pressure and address high blood sugar.

 Fennel (Foeniculum vulgare)

 Fennel is one of my favorite carminative herbs.
 It has a pleasant aromatic taste that is frequently used for upset tummies in both children and adults.

 Black Pepper (Piper nigrum)